reviewpad/reviewpad/README.md

 ## What is Reviewpad?

-Reviewpad is service to automate pull request and issues workflows.
+Reviewpad is a service to automate pull requests and issues workflows.

 The workflows are specified in a YML-based configuration language described in the [official documentation](https://docs.reviewpad.com/guides/syntax).